shvets/shvets.github.io/presentations/02/better-code-quality-with-tests.md

 * Hosting services (PaaS), such as **Heroku**, **EngineYard**, **GoogleApps**, **Shelly Cloud** support it.

 %!SLIDE title-and-content transition=cover incremental

+# Why tests?

+* to have an automated way to check if code is doing what it supposed to do (verify its correctness).
+* to have an example of how to use code.
+You have to follow some formatting rules [here][xunit_structure].

+%!SLIDE title-and-content transition=cover incremental

 # How can we classify tests?